Need to talk? Call 1800 882 436.

 • your child is having problems getting along with others

-You can also record your reflections on your child in the FASD — A Checklist tool.
-This can help with the assessment and diagnosis.
+You can record your reflections on your child using the National Organisation for Fetal Alcohol Spectrum Disorders’ tool, FASD — A Checklist.
+This can assist with the assessment and diagnosis.

 An FASD diagnosis can: